pontonkid/Financial-Chatbot/README.md

-This is from Boston Consulting Group (BCG) AI simulation program..
+This was a virtual program from Boston Consulting Group (BCG) on the Forage platform, that introduced me to AI engineering in the financial field.
+I learned about data collection, processing, financial analysis, chatbot development, and conversational AI.
+It gave me hands-on experience in leveraging generative AI to build tools for finance.